 What kind of meat will I get?

-You’ll get a great selection of all the pasture-raised meat that Grass + Grit produces on our farm.
-Our meat share is a bit like the chef’s tasting menu of meat CSAs.
-You’ll get 100% grass-fed lamb and goat, pasture-raised pork, chicken, and even a taste of our duck.
-The winter share will include chops, sausage, bacon, ground meat, stew, braising cuts, and roasts.
+Our Meat Share is a bit like the chef’s tasting menu of meat CSAs.
+You’ll get pasture-raised, non-GMO pork and chicken, plus 100% grass-fed lamb and ground beef - all produced on our farm.
+The share includes chops, sausage, bacon, ground meat, stew, braising cuts, and roasts.
 You’ll also get a mix of whole chickens and parts like breasts, legs, or wings.
+We will only have ground beef available this year - no steaks or other beef cuts.
+There will be no eggs in this share.

 How much meat will I get?

-You will receive between 6-10 lbs of meat at every distribution.
+You will receive 7-10 lbs of meat at every distribution.
 Why the range?
 It will depend on the value of cuts being given out that distribution, and not every distribution will be exactly the same value.
-In general, you’ll receive more meat when the cuts are of slightly lower value and and a bit less meat when the cuts are a higher value.
-You'll also be able to make a choice in 1 category at some distributions.
-For example, we might offer a choice between ground goat or lamb, or two entirely different cuts that have a similar value.
-Members also have access to exclusive specials at our distribution sites.
-We'll announce Members Only specials via email beforehand.
+In general, you’ll receive more pounds of meat when the cuts are of slightly lower value and and a bit less meat when the cuts are a higher value.

 Will I get equal amounts of each type of meat?

 The short answer is no. We don’t produce equal amounts of each kind of meat, so we need to balance our CSA offerings with our production.
-You’ll get more pork than any other kind of meat, with chicken coming in second, and then lamb and goat.
-You’ll get a taste of our duck, but it might only show up in the share once or twice because we only produce a small amount over the season.
+You’ll get more pork than any other kind of meat, with chicken coming in second, and then lamb and ground beef.

 How many people does a share typically feed?

-One share will feed between 2 and 4 people, but this really depends on your meat and egg eating habits.
-If you’re concerned that the share won’t be enough, feel free to inquire about an additional share or you can plan on ordering extra of your favorite meat to make sure you’ve got a full month’s supply.
+One share will feed between 2 and 4 people, but this really depends on your meat eating habits.
+If you’re concerned that the share won’t be enough, feel free to inquire about an additional share for a discounted rate.
+Or you can plan on pre-ordering extra meat for pick up with your share.

 What if I don’t want a certain kind of meat?
 Can I substitute something else?